unstoppabledomains/browseth/docs/_docs/rpcs/rpcs.md

 (**Asynchronous**) Sends a request up to the blockchain and awaits a response.

-##### Parameters
+#### Parameters

 1. `method`: `string`<br>
 Which method to be called.
 2. `...params`: variadic<br>
 The parameters required for the given method.

-##### Example
+#### Example

-Browseth objects contain an rpc client.
 Here we use the rpc on our beth instance to get the balance of someone's account.
 The JSON-RPC [eth_getBalance](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_getbalance) takes 2 parameters: an address, and a block number, 'latest', or 'earliest'.
 We use that information to fill the rest of our send function.

 ```javascript
 const addr = // Public address of an Ethereum account containing Eth